4hemanthbabu/Linear_Regression/README.md

-# Linear_Regression
+# Linear_Regression_Analysis_of_Income_and_Happiness
-A sample Linear Regression analysis of file 'Iris' in R Programming.
+A sample Linear Regression analysis of file 'Income' in R Programming.